 First things first you’ll need to check whether you’re allowed pets at your chosen venue, or you need to focus your search on pet-friendly locations.
 If your venue is agreeable it would be a good idea to get it in writing to avoid problems further down the line.
 The popular venue directory Coco Wedding Venues have a special section dedicated to pet-friendly venues!
-We are more than happy for pets to stay in our wedding bell tents.
+We are more than happy for pets to stay in our wedding bell tents with prior agreement.

 Perhaps you’re allowed pets in the grounds but not inside.
 That might work if you’d just like your pet there for photos and to be with you for reception drinks.